 Water and Hammer Nutrition’s HEED will be available at the Start, in Transition, at the Finish and at the hydration station approx. 1 mile in on the Pioneer run course and at the cemetery entrance.

-A Hammer Gel is provided in your packet.
+A Hammer Gel is available at packet pick-up.

 Restrooms are located in the Pool area and in two places within the school commons area.
 Signs are posted.
 There are no on-course facilities due to the relatively short distances.

 Medical personnel will be at the Start/Finish and on course.
 Menard County Ambulance and Police departments can be reached at 911.

 All racers must wear an approved helmet.
 Helmets must be fastened before leaving transition & during the bike.
 Not having a helmet is cause for disqualification.

 Fruit, cookies, and fluids will be available to all racers after they finish.